The agent shouldn't work for the vendor. It should work for you.

 Spec

-Specification reviewed and signed off before any AI code generation.
+Specification reviewed and signed off before any production code is merged.
 API contracts, data models, edge cases, error handling, security requirements all defined upfront.
-Sign-off is via Ed25519 and bound to the spec.
+Sign-off is via Ed25519 bound to the spec.
+Exploratory rebuilds used to showcase the target system or pull feedback run outside the gate by design.

 Critique Review